akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 * Serve requests from a location near the user to provide better responsiveness
 * Balance the load over many servers

-However, the event handler must be able to **handle concurrent events** as when active-active is enabled there is no longer the single writer principle as there is with a normal `EventSourcedBehavior`.
+However, the event handler must be able to **handle concurrent events** as when replication is enabled there is no longer the single writer principle as there is with a normal `EventSourcedBehavior`.

-The state of an active-active `EventSourcedBehavior` is **eventually consistent**.
+The state of a replicated `EventSourcedBehavior` is **eventually consistent**.
 Event replication may be delayed due to network partitions and outages and the event handler and those reading the state must be designed to handle this.

-To be able to use active active the journal and snapshot store used is required to have specific support for the metadata that active active needs (see @ref[Journal Support](#journal-support))
+To be able to use Replicated Event Sourcing the journal and snapshot store used is required to have specific support for the metadata that the replication needs (see @ref[Journal Support](#journal-support))

 ## Relaxing the single writer principle for availability

-Taking the example of using active-active to run a replica per data center.
+Taking the example of using Replicated Event Sourcing to run a replica per data center.

-When there is no network partitions and no concurrent writes the events stored by an `EventSourcedBehavior` at one replica can be replicated and consumed by another (corresponding) replica in another data center without any concerns.
+When there is no network partitions and no concurrent writes the events stored by a `EventSourcedBehavior` at one replica can be replicated and consumed by another (corresponding) replica in another data center without any concerns.
 Such replicated events can simply be applied to the local state.

 ![images/replicated-events1.png](images/replicated-events1.png)

-The interesting part begins when there are concurrent writes by `EventSourcedBehavior`replicas.
+The interesting part begins when there are concurrent writes by `EventSourcedBehavior` replicas.
 That is more likely to happen when there is a network partition, but it can also happen when there are no network issues.
 They simply write at the "same time" before the events from the other side have been replicated and consumed.

 ![images/replicated-events2.png](images/replicated-events2.png)

-The event handler logic for applying events to the state of the entity must be aware of that such concurrent updates can occur and it must be modeled to handle such conflicts.
+The event handler logic for applying events to the state of the entity must be aware of that such concurrent updates can occur, and it must be modeled to handle such conflicts.
 This means that it should typically have the same characteristics as a Conflict Free Replicated Data Type (CRDT).
-With a CRDT there are by definition no conflicts and the events can just be applied.
+With a CRDT there are by definition no conflicts, the events can always be applied.
 The library provides some general purpose CRDTs, but the logic of how to apply events can also be defined by an application specific function.

 For example, sometimes it's enough to use application specific timestamps to decide which update should win.